-PMC Speakers are in a class of their own.
-Widely regarded as one of the most high-end speakers on the market, they’ve been gaining serious traction over the last few years, and have ended up in the studios of some major music engineers.
-I even bought a pair myself!
-Of particular interest to bedroom producers would be their line of two two speakers, pictured above.
-Of course, quality comes at a price, and those boxes aren’t cheap.
-At the recent NAMM show, I got the chance to not only sit and listen to their massive speakers, which sounded pristine, but also talk to them about the company.
+PMC Speakers have been gaining traction over the last few years, and have ended up in the studios of some major music engineers.
+At the recent NAMM show, I got the chance to not only sit and listen to their products, but also talk to them about the company.

-Yeah.
+Sure.
 I’m a product specialist for PMC.
-I do installs and demos with a lot of our bigger systems for some of our clients like Timberland, Capitol Records, Dr Luke, LA Reid and Trent Reznor.
+I do installs and demos with our bigger systems for clients like Timbaland, Trent Reznor, Dr Luke, L.A Reid and Capitol Records.

-Sure.
-The company is 20 years old, and was set up by Peter Thomas and Adrian Loader.
-Peter was working with the BBC, and they were looking for new monitors for their studios but they couldn’t find one that had the resolution they wanted, or that could go loud enough to fill the big rooms they had.
+The company is twenty years old, and was set up by Peter Thomas and Adrian Loader.
+Peter was working with the BBC, who were looking for new monitors for their studios but they couldn’t find one with the resolution they wanted.
+They also wanted something loud enough to fill the big rooms they had.
 Peter had been working on some speaker designs, and they ended up prototyping something that the BBC demoed and loved.
 That was the BB5 model, which is still one of our flagship products.
-The problem was that Peter couldn’t work for the BBC and sell them his speakers at the same time.
-So he chose to leave and start PMC.
+The problem was that Peter couldn’t work for the BBC and sell them his speakers at the same time, so he chose to leave and start PMC.
 From there, he expanded the range, and it’s been a steady growth for us.
-We’ve just bought new headquarters in the UK, So there’s a lot going on right now.
+We’ve just bought new headquarters in the UK, so there’s a lot going on right now.

 We’ve always had the same design goals.
 On the professional side, you want a speaker that translates well and can take the kinds of levels that some of our clients need.
 Someone like Timbaland likes to work loud, and he needs to be able to do that all day on monitors that have the resolution he needs for mixing.
 The new Justin Timberlake album that he produced was mixed on using PMC speakers.

-Our newest product range the “two two” series use very advanced technology that wasn’t around 20 years ago.
-We’re using class D amplifiers,.
-We also use PMC developed DSP cross-overs.
-That didn’t happen 20 years ago, since everything was analog then.
-Also, the driver technology is always improving.
-We’ve used laser imaging for the design of our latest range, which wasn’t available in the past.
-So yes, we’re always looking ay new technology.
+Our newest product range, the “two two” series, uses very advanced technology that wasn’t around 20 years ago.
+We’re using class D amplifiers, with our proprietary DSP cross-overs.
+That didn’t happen in the 90s, since everything was analog then.
+Also, our driver technology is always improving, and we’ve used laser imaging for the design of our latest range, which also wasn’t available in the past either.
+So yes, we’re always looking at incorporating new technology.

 In terms of what goes into making our speakers, there’s no one thing that makes them good.
-A key part is the use of our Transmission Lines.
+A key part is the use of our transmission lines.
 We have something called the ATL (Advanced Transmission Line), which is a completely unique way to build a speaker.
 There’s no other mainstream speaker manufacturer that uses them.
-It’s also difficult to implement, since it requires special drivers, amplifiers and an understanding of technology, which we have.
+It’s also difficult to implement, since it requires special drivers, amplifiers and a unique understanding of technology, which we have.
 We’ve worked very hard on our cabinets too.
-All of our drivers are made by PMC or are specialty made for us.
-We’re not using off the shelf drivers.
-Our amplifiers are PMC Active, which are top of the line, and our passive crossovers are built by hand with expensive components.
+All of our drivers are made by PMC or are specially made for us; we’re not using off the shelf drivers.
+Our amplifiers are top of the line, and our passive crossovers are built by hand with expensive components.
 There’s no easy way to do it.
-Everything from component matching the left and right speakers to using good cables are all important.
+Everything from component-matching the left and right speakers to using good cables are important factors.

-Jimmy Douglas, who mixed Justin Timberlake’s “20/20 Experience”, commented about PMCs and said that he could push them to very loud levels, and not have to worry about the sound distorting.
+– Jimmy Douglas, who mixed Justin Timberlake’s “20/20 Experience”, said that he could push the PMCs to very loud levels without worrying about distortion.
 What is it about your speakers that makes that possible?

-Can you tell me about how PMC speakers work within the context of a room, seeing as many bedroom producers work in untreated environments.
-Does the technology in your speakers address things like the coloration caused by a bad room?
+– Can you tell me about how PMC speakers work within the context of a room, seeing as many bedroom producers work in untreated environments?

-How do you feel that PMC speakers have fared commercially?
+– How do you feel PMC speakers have fared commercially?

 We’re always looking to connect with new customers, and we’re always evolving our promotions.
 By nature, we believe in letting the speakers speak for themselves.
 There’s no point in us telling you that they’re great.
 You have to hear them, and if possible, hear them in your own room to know that they’re great.